-Over time we have expanded from our original Vegetable CSA, and now include a Medicinal Herbs CSA.
+Over time we have expanded from our original Vegetable CSA, and are offering a Medicinal Herbs CSA.
 We have a vegetable and medicinal plant start operation as well.
 Using sustainable and biodynamic farming practices, we are committed to honoring the land and its greater patterns, while maintaining the health of the soils and ecosystems along Johnson Creek and surrounding areas.